squidit/css/README.md

 ### Install

-You can easily install the latest free version of CSS
+You can easily install with npm or download [here](https://github.com/squidit/css/releases)

 `npm install @squidit/css --save`

 Just reference CSS `/dist/css/squid.min.css` and Javascript `/dist/js/squid.min.js` on your page or your framework